How to perform the devils press:

 Awesome form, he pushes his hips back and low, while keeping the spine neutral and shoulders above the hips, pulls the weights back through the legs, and snatches the weight up, great overhead lockout.
 Performed at moderate speed.

-Great form but if you look closely you can see he is off balance on almost every lift, this has partly to do with the distance between the athlete and the dumbbells upon the dead swing (weight being dead moving into a swing).
+Great form but if you look closely you can see he is off balance on almost every lift, this has partly to do with the distance between the athlete and the dumbbells upon the dead swing (weight being dead and moving into a swing).
 There needs to be enough space between the athlete and dumbbells to be able to pull the weight back rather than having to push them back, which is what will need to happen when the weight is right between the feet.
-To dead swing a weight properly you need space between yourself and the object you’re swinging.
+To be able to dead swing a weight properly you need space between yourself and the object you’re swinging.
 Pace equals slow to moderate.

 This variation of the Devils Press is where the dumbbells are swung on the outside rather than through the legs.
 If this would end up in the rack I would say it would be a very good demo of the Devils Press.

 This one is more with a pull from the ground, closer to racking than most other videos, and follows through with more of a push press.